thunlp/DeepPerception/README.md

 Experimental results demonstrate that DeepPerception significantly outperforms direct fine-tuning, achieving +8.08% accuracy improvements on KVG-Bench and exhibiting +4.60% superior cross-domain generalization over baseline approaches.
 Our findings highlight the importance of integrating cognitive processes into MLLMs for human-like visual perception and open new directions for multimodal reasoning research.

-**Key Contributions**
+#### Key Contributions

 - We introduce the task of **Knowledge-intensive Visual Grounding (KVG)** to explore the concept of cognitive visual perception for MLLMs, aiming to integrate their inherent knowledge and reasoning capabilities into visual perception.
 -  We propose **[DeepPerception](https://huggingface.co/MaxyLee/DeepPerception)**, an MLLM with enhanced cognitive visual perception capabilities.
 To achieve this, we develop an automated dataset creation pipeline and a two-stage framework integrating supervised cognitive capability enhancement with perception-oriented reinforcement learning.
 - We introduce **[KVG-Bench](https://huggingface.co/datasets/MaxyLee/KVG-Bench)**, a manually curated benchmark for the KVG task involving diverse knowledge domains and entities.
-Experiments on \ourbench and other fine-grained visual recognition tasks demonstrate \ours's exceptional cognitive visual perception capabilities and superior cross-domain generalization performance.
+Experiments on KVG-Bench and other fine-grained visual recognition tasks demonstrate DeepPerception's exceptional cognitive visual perception capabilities and superior cross-domain generalization performance.

 ## Get Started